 - Author notes (professionals)

 APA has designated two different styles depending on if your paper is a professional or student paper.
-To be comprehensive, let’s look at both.
+To be comprehensive, let’s look at both starting with students.

 APA Student Title Page Example